kwameopareasiedu/react-simple-widgets/src/utils/use-query-params/use-query-params-usage.md

 }
 ```

-- `qp.set: (key: string, value: string) => void`
+- `addQp: (key: string, value: string) => void`

-  The function that adds a query parameter to the current URL which changes the URL in the browser's address bar.
+  This function adds a query parameter to the current URL which changes the URL in the browser's address bar.

-  > If the current URL is `https://awesomesite.com/public`, calling `qp.set("foo", "bar")` will change the URL to `https://awesomesite.com/public?foo=bar`
+  > For example, if the current URL is `https://awesomesite.com/public`, calling `addQp("foo", "bar")` will change the URL to `https://awesomesite.com/public?foo=bar`

-- `qp.unset: (key: string) => void`
+- `delQp: (key: string | Array<string>) => void`

-  The function that removes a query parameter from the current URL which changes the URL in the browsers address bar.
+  This function removes one or many query parameters from the current URL which changes the URL in the browsers address bar.

-  > If the current URL is `https://awesomesite.com/public?foo=bar`, calling `qp.unset("foo")` will change the URL to `https://awesomesite.com/public`
+  > For example, if the current URL is `https://awesomesite.com/public?foo=bar`, calling `delQp("foo")` will change the URL to `https://awesomesite.com/public`